All Episodes

 It didn't impact them.

-I think they stood as leftists, they've been raised and educated to be angry about that, no matter what happens, no matter that we are one of the few nations on earth that has solved it and gotten rid of it at great cost.
+I think as leftists, they've been raised and educated to be angry about that, no matter what happens, no matter that we are one of the few nations on earth that has solved it and gotten rid of it at great cost.

 And I don't know that he's ready for that.